 This usually means the relationship is direct and doesn’t involve any 3rd party exchanges or intermediaries.
 The final part of the entry is the type of inventory (ad) the website is using which is usually display, video or native.

-All of this information is publically accessible by anyone who visits a website and can they can instantly see if another website has permission to display their ads.
+All of this information is publically accessible by anyone who visits a website, allowing them to instantly see if another website has permission to display their ads.
 This becomes very helpful when fighting back against domain spoofing attacks where fake websites clone popular sites and try to sell their ad space.

 Since the implementation of the ads.txt file, many major websites have started using it to protect themselves from online ad fraud.
 With the countermeasure being highly effective, it’s only a matter of time before every website that publishes ads will use it to protect their ad inventory.

 To give you an idea of how other websites are taking advantage of the ads.txt file, here are some examples from some large and recognisable websites.
 Click the links below to view the full files and whitelisted websites.